-he empty stomachs (those with no identifiable prey) in this study were excluded from the multivariate but were included in the calculation of the above indices.
-The prey taxonomic detail was retained in analyses, but for summary tables and figures, “other” is prey grouped together that doesn’t contribute substantially to diets, such as amphipods, barnacle larvae, bivalve larvae, cladocerans, fish larvae/eggs, pteropods, polychaetes.
+The empty stomachs (those with no identifiable prey) in this study were excluded from the multivariate dissimilarity calculations but were included in the calculation of the above indices.
+The prey taxonomic detail was retained in analyses, but for summary tables and figures, “other” is prey grouped together that doesn’t contribute substantially to diets, such as amphipods, barnacle larvae, bivalve larvae, cladocerans, fish larvae/eggs, pteropods, polychaetes, etc.

 Results

-The environment of Discovery Islands s characterized as warmer and fresher and Johnstone Strait s colder and more saline, and different zooplankton occur in each region (Table 1).
-D07 had high freshwater influence, with a surface salinity of 25 and temperature of 17oC, at D09 it shifted to 28.5 salinity and 12oC and D11 and J06 are further transition points before the water properties at J08 and J02, with 32 salinity and 10oC (Figure 1; Figure 2).
+The environment of Discovery Islands was characterized as warmer and fresher and Johnstone Strait was colder and more saline, and different zooplankton occured in each region (Table 1).
+The site nearest the northern Strait of Georgia, D07, had high freshwater influence and stratified conditions, with surface salinity of 25‰ and temperature of 17oC (Figure 1; Figure 2).
+Whereas, the other Discovery Islands sites were more well-mixed, D09 had 28.5‰ salinity and 12oC and D11 29‰ and 10.9 oC. and J06 are further transition points before the water properties became more well-mixed at J08 and J02, with 32‰ salinity and 10oC (Figure 1; Figure 2).
 The zooplankton biomass throughout this area was mostly composed of small zooplankton, in the 250 μm size fraction or gelatinous zooplankton from the 2000 μm size fraction (Figure 3), mainly calanoid and cyclopoid copepods and the ‘other’ prey types (Figure 4; Table 2).

-ink and chum collected for analysis is shown in Table 1.Juvenile chum salmon diets shifted from predominantly Oikopleura in Discovery Islands (44.2 – 91.0% by mass) to gelatinous in Johnstone Strait (76.1 – 96.2%) and euphausiids at the northern most site J02 (53.5%), whereas pink salmon preyed predominantly on calanoid copepods(19.8 – 85.5%) throughout all regions (Table 4; Figure 7).
+Pink and chum collected for analysis is shown in Table 1.
+Size …

+Juvenile chum salmon diets shifted from predominantly Oikopleura in Discovery Islands (44.2 – 91.0% by mass) to gelatinous in Johnstone Strait (76.1 – 96.2%) and euphausiids at the northern most site J02 (53.5%), whereas pink salmon preyed predominantly on calanoid copepods(19.8 – 85.5%) throughout all regions (Table 4; Figure 5).
 In addition to active selection for large (>2 mm) calanoid copepods, pink salmon also fed upon decapod larvae, and nearshore invertebrates such as insects and harpacticoid copepods.
 Discovery Islands can be characterized as Oikopleura dominant for chum salmon, with pink salmon also consuming Oikopleura but in much lower amounts (15.3 – 19.9%), mostly eating crustaceans.
-At the first Johnstone Strait site (J06) chum salmon shifted to gelatinous prey (possibly Cnidaria jellyfish) and pink salmon consumed nearshore prey, such as harpacticoids (19.3%) and insects or arachnids (16.7%).Johnstone Strait site J08, chum salmon still consumed gelatinous prey but also had higher amounts of large calanoid copepods (15.7%), while pink salmon predominantly calanoids.
-There was a complete diet shift at the Johnstone Strait site (J02), where both of the salmon species consumed, albeit in different proportions, calanoids (pink 61.9%, chum 18.7%), chaetognaths (pink 5.5%, chum 21.3%) and euphausiids (pink 29.6%, chum 53.5%).
+At the first Johnstone Strait site (J06) chum salmon shifted to gelatinous prey (possibly Cnidaria jellyfish) and pink salmon consumed nearshore prey, such as harpacticoids (19.3%) and insects or arachnids (16.7%).
+At Johnstone Strait site J08, chum salmon still consumed gelatinous prey but also had higher amounts of large calanoid copepods (15.7%), while pink salmon predominantly ate calanoids.
+There was a complete diet shift at the furthest seaward Johnstone Strait site (J02), where both of the salmon species consumed, albeit in different proportions, calanoids (pink 61.9%, chum 18.7%), chaetognaths (pink 5.5%, chum 21.3%) and euphausiids (pink 29.6%, chum 53.5%).

-Gut fullness was consistently low throughout this area of the salmon migration route, with the exception of full stomachs at the last site, Queen Charlotte Strait (Figure 8).
-Gut fullness indices were generally below 0.5% body weight throughout the Discovery Islands and J06, the first Johnstone Strait site. he mid-Johnstone Strait site J08, the increased to around 1% body weight (pink 1.13% ± 0.06, chum 1.28% ± 0.04), which is still relatively low, compared to the around 7% body weight feeding intensity at site J02 (pink 7.46% ± 0.19, chum 6.20% ± 0.11).
+Gut fullness was consistently low throughout this area of the salmon migration route, with the exception of full and distended stomachs at the last site, Queen Charlotte Strait (Figure 8).
+Gut fullness indices (GFI) were generally below 0.5% body weight throughout the Discovery Islands and J06, the first Johnstone Strait site.
+At the mid-Johnstone Strait site J08, the GFI increased to around 1% body weight (pink 1.13% ± 0.06, chum 1.28% ± 0.04), which is still relatively low, compared to the around 7% body weight feeding intensity at site J02 (pink 7.46% ± 0.19, chum 6.20% ± 0.11).
 Microplastics and other non-digestible objects (glass, a rock) were found in 10% of all juvenile pink salmon stomachs in the 3 Discovery Islands sites and J06, the sites with the lowest GFI, but no chum salmon were found to have eaten non-food objects.